anakic/querystorm-docs/docs/General/Data_context.md

 # The data context

 The data context represents the outside world that scripts and components see.
-It exposes tables, variables and events.
+It exposes tables, variables, and events.

 When you create a script, a data context instance is automatically passed to the script, making its data available to the script.